Evidence of mixed scaling for mean profile similarity in the stable atmospheric surface layer: Conclusion

 where $a_m=1$ is imposed to match the log law scaling for neutral conditions and $\phi_\epsilon$ is strictly valid under local equilibrium of TKE.
 Yet, there is uncertainty in the value of the fitted parameters $b_{m,h}$ and $a_h$.
 The optimal values for the LES profiles are $b_m \approx 9.5{-}10.5$, $b_h \approx 8.4{-}9.3$, and $a_h\approx0.55{-}0.72$, which all depend on the range of heights included in the fit and whether surface or local scaling is employed.
-Further, if the arguments in Sec. \ref{sec:discuss} are valid, the slopes $b_{m,h}$ may exhibit some dependence on additional parameters relevant to the resistance laws such as $f$ and $N$ that were not tested here.
-The parameters should therefore be corroborated and refined in future analyses, with specific scrutiny given to the appropriate intercept $a_h$ and the universality of $b_{m,h}$.
+If the arguments in Sec. \ref{sec:discuss} are valid, the slopes $b_{m,h}$ may exhibit some dependence on additional parameters relevant to the resistance laws such as $f$ and $N$ that were not tested here.

+Further, the LES and field experiments both represent idealized stationary conditions and surface-forced turbulence.
+For instance, the CASES-99 data periods were selected based on idealized flux profiles that result from assumptions of stationarity and a constant Richardson number profile \citep{Nieuwstadt1984}.
+These conditions are more common to long-lived boundary layers in polar and marine environments than traditional nocturnal boundary layers.
+The generality of the mixed scaling should therefore be corroborated and refined in future analyses, with specific scrutiny given to testing transient flow conditions, the appropriate intercept $a_h$, and the universality of $b_{m,h}$.
 However, it is expected that the evaluation of additional field measurements will be constrained by the requirement for a reliable estimation of the SBL depth.

+Direct knowledge of $h$ in the definition of $Z$ can be avoided by using derived relations that consider the effects of rotation, stratification above the boundary layer, and surface-forced buoyancy \citep{Zilitinkevich1996,Mironov2010}.
+The limiting cases include $h \sim u_*/f$ for a neutral Ekman layer \citep{Rossby1935}, $h \sim u_*/N$ for a conventionally neutral boundary layer with an overlying capping inversion \citep{Kitaigorodskii1988}, and $h \sim L$ for pure surface forcing in the absence of rotation \citep{Kitaigorodskii1960}.
+While the last relation is derived invoking MOST in the surface layer, the same dependence occurs if $L$ is replaced by $\sqrt{hL}$, suggesting that the mixed scaling may reduce to traditional Monin-Obukhov similarity under specific simplified conditions.
+Importantly, each of these estimates represents the equilibrium depth.
+Under nonstationary conditions, the true depth -- and the applicability of the mixed scaling as noted above -- become more complicated \citep{Nieuwstadt1981}.

+Finally, it is worth noting that the revised similarity can alternatively be expressed through multiple dimensionless parameters, e.g. $\phi = f(\zeta,h/L)$ as seen in Eq. \eqref{eq:project}.
+The presence of multiple dependencies is consistent with the transition between stability regimes discussed in the introduction, but does not comply with Buckingham $\pi$ theorem \citep{Buckingham1914}.
+Rather, it is a case of \textit{similarity of the second kind} \citep{Barenblatt2003}, where the exponent for each parameter cannot be determined directly by dimensional analysis.
+Here, the exponents in Eq. \eqref{eq:project} were determined through empirical observation and are additionally supported by the physical arguments and results presented in Sec. \ref{sec:discuss}.
+These exponents are simplified into the single parameter $Z$ in order to reduce the dimensionality of the similarity relations.

 \acknowledgments M. H. gratefully acknowledges funding support from the US National Science Foundation (NSF-AGS-2031312).
 M. C. is supported by the Biological and Environmental Research program of the Department of Energy (DE-SC0022072).
 The authors are grateful to several colleagues for discussions and suggestions related to the present work: N. L. Dias regarding incomplete similarity, G. G. Katul regarding the gradients in the limit of z-less stratification, and P. P. Sullivan regarding top-down buoyancy effects.
 The authors are additionally thankful to P. P. Sullivan for sharing the LES results.